Best Survival Packing List To Plan For An Evacuation

 Different Types Of Emergency Bags

-Before you start building a personalized survival packing list, you need to understand the difference between short-term and long-term emergency needs.
+Before building a personalized survival packing list, you must understand the difference between short-term and long-term emergency needs.

 For a short-term emergency, you need a small bag with enough supplies to last you and your family a day or two.